Lululemon Mission Statement, Vision & Core Values Explained

 This positioning creates both strengths and vulnerabilities.
 The brand commands pricing power that few retailers match.
 However, competitors like Vuori, Athleta, and newer entrants are aggressively targeting the same premium athleisure space.
 Meanwhile, Nike and Adidas have noticed the margin opportunity and are expanding their lifestyle offerings.

-The strategic response, what management calls "Power of Three x2," aims to double men's revenue, double digital revenue, and quadruple international revenue by 2026.
-Whether this execution succeeds will largely determine if Lululemon's current valuation reflects durable competitive advantages or temporary brand heat.
+The strategic response, called "Power of Three x2," aims to double men's revenue, double digital revenue, and quadruple international revenue by 2026.
+Its execution will help show whether Lululemon's brand advantage can scale.

 Lululemon Mission Statement